apache/arrow/docs/source/python/timestamps.rst

 The same type of conversion happens with the data frame converted while the session time zone was UTC.
-In this case both naive and aware represent different instants in time (the naive instant is due to the change in session time zone between creating dataframes):
+In this case both naive and aware represent different instants in time (the naive instant is due to the change in session time zone between creating data frames):

 ::